 On August 25, 1916, President Woodrow Wilson signed a law creating the National Park Service to manage the country’s 14 national parks and 18 national monuments.
-As the National Park Service celebrates its centennial, learn more about the self-made millionaire who served as the driving force behind the federal agency and its first director.
+Find out more about the self-made millionaire who served as the driving force behind the federal agency and its first director.

 Stephen Mather was appalled.